 Manage real money, in real markets, making real investments.

-Imagine having access to $150,000 of real money to invest in financial markets using the same tools and technology available to today's investment professionals.
-The Student Managed Investment Fund (SMIF) lets students enrolled in this two-course program with the unique opportunity to do just that, as well as gain practical experience in investment analysis and portfolio management to better prepare for a career in the investment industry.
+Imagine having access to over $190,000 of real money to invest in financial markets using the same tools and technology available to today's investment professionals.
+The Student Managed Investment Fund (SMIF) lets students enrolled in this program do just that, as well as gain practical experience in investment analysis and portfolio management to better prepare for a career in the investment industry.
 Students involved in this program will get access to our state-of-the art Centre for Financial Market Research and Teaching (CFMRT), the only its kind in western Canada and with locations in Lethbridge and Calgary, to manage their portfolio.

 You'll also have an opportunity to interact and network with industry experts and other business students interested in finance.
 In addition to faculty supervision, you'll receive guidance on trading activities from an advisory board comprised of external investment professionals, internal faculty members and legal experts.